20% to remember

-• optimalization problem classes (with the O appendix - like Optimization)
+• optimization problem classes (with the O appendix - like Optimization)

 PO class